elementary/hig/widgets/providing-feedback.md

 A message dialog contains both primary and secondary text as well as clearly labeled buttons.

 The primary text contains a brief summary of the situation and offers a suggested action.
-Primary text should be in [sentence case](container-widgets.md#sentence-case) and not include [terminating punctuation](container-widgets.md#terminating-punctuation), except in the case of questions.
+Primary text should be in [sentence case](../reference/text.md#sentence-case) without [terminating punctuation](../reference/text.md#terminating-punctuation), except in the case of questions.

 The secondary text provides a more detailed description of the situation and describes any possible side effects of the available actions.
 It's important to note that a user should only need the primary text to make a decision and should only need to refer to the secondary text for clarification.
-Secondary text should be in [sentence case](container-widgets.md#sentence-case) with [terminating punctuation](container-widgets.md#terminating-punctuation).
+Secondary text should be in [sentence case](../reference/text.md#sentence-case) with [terminating punctuation](../reference/text.md#terminating-punctuation).

 {% hint style="info" %}
 [`Granite.MessageDialog`](https://valadoc.org/granite/Granite.MessageDialog.html) is the prefered way to create message dialogs with the correct layout